 Perfectly beautiful, technically perfect.

 Developers know that AddToAny maintains excellent backwards-compatibility, and SVG icons are no exception.
-In older web browser such as Internet Explorer 6 & 7, which do not support SVGs, AddToAny gracefully uses raster icons instead of vector icons.
+In older web browsers such as Internet Explorer 6 & 7, which do not support SVGs, AddToAny gracefully uses raster icons instead of vector icons.
 All modern web browsers (Chrome, Firefox, Internet Explorer, Safari, Opera, and many more) will display AddToAny’s SVG sharing icons.

 At AddToAny, extreme efficiency is always top of mind, so we challenged ourselves to offer new vector icons in just one web request.
 The result is a fully minified and concatenated single download that renders icons only on demand.
 It’s so incredibly efficient that soon AddToAny will default to vector icons (instead of traditional raster icons) on high-PPI displays such as Retina displays.